AndresMpa/dotfiles/README.md

 ## To do

 - [ ] Update documentation
-- [ ] Use generic strategy for wallpapers
 - [ ] Fix fonts installation scripts
 - [ ] Update instalation script to SwayWM config
 - [ ] Fix waybar